 You have probably heard of the elevator pitch before.
-If you want your elevator pitch to be successful, you need to leave the elevator with the other party either committing to action or having a decent enough understanding of the topic to be able to repeat it (correctly) to others.
+Suppose you want your elevator pitch to be successful.
+In that case, you need to leave the elevator with the other party, either committing to action or having a decent enough understanding of the topic to be able to repeat it (correctly) to others.

 This means you have only a couple of minutes to convey the key points of your story and capture your audience.
 If you dive into details, the bigger picture will be lost, as will the attention of your audience.
 Less IS more, but make sure the “Less” is what is really important — not to you, but to the audience to ensure you get buy-in.
 If you do capture attention, no doubt your audience will want to join you on a journey into more details.

-- What is important to your audience and how much time do they have to consume the information?
+- What is essential to your audience, and how much time do they have to consume the information?

 - What are the key messages you want to leave them with?